 The controls factory concept is used to help organize the engineering, technical and business functions of a NIST cyber security program.
 The program is completely adaptable which means that each of the modules can easily be updated, replaced or modified with minimal impact on the overall solution.
-Organizations are free to choose the minimum set of controls its need to improve its framework profile and then over time incrementally adopt other controls that will take it to its identified target state.
-The factory approach allows for changes in the cybersecurity threat landscape, new vulnerabilities and the addition of incremental improvements while still keeping a focus on the critical assets and identities.
+It allows for changes in the cybersecurity threat landscape, new vulnerabilities and the addition of incremental improvements while still keeping a focus on the critical assets and identities.